 Creating a tool for sculptural drawing in zero-gravity

 TEN FWD is the home of my creative practice.
 I focus on creating playful, experimental objects and experiences with a combination of design research, digital tools, and hand fabrication.
 TEN FWD's flagship project is FOLD, an open publishing platform that helps people and organizations tell complex stories in a visually striking way.
 As part of TEN FWD, I also work with Facebook's Connectivity Lab to prototype novel experiences that encourage face-to-face interaction and connection.

-Prior to joining MIT, I led a project to develop a portable ultrasound machine for midwives in Kenya, Uganda, and Seattle.
+My earlier work focused on technology for global health.
+Prior to joining MIT, I led a project to develop a portable, low-cost ultrasound machine with midwives and radiologists in Kenya, Uganda, and Seattle.
 I was a National Science Foundation Graduate Research Fellow from 2012 - 2015, focusing on bringing human-centered and participatory research methods to technology design.
 As part of my commitment to participatory design, I help organize unique hackathons and civic technology workshops around the world.

 Honors & Awards

 Shobe Entrepreneurship Prize (2011)